theflockers/release-service-bundles/tasks/create-pyxis-image/README.md

 | rhPush      | If set to true, an additional entry will be created in ContainerImage.repositories with the registry and repository fields converted to use Red Hat's official registry.
 E.g. a mapped repository of "quay.io/redhat-pending/product---my-image" will be converted to use registry "registry.access.redhat.com" and repository "product/my-image".
 Also, this repository entry will be marked as published. | Yes      | false         |
 | snapshotPath | Path to the JSON string of the mapped Snapshot spec in the data workspace                                                                                                                                                                                                                                                                                                                                   | No       | -             |

+## Changes in 3.4.3
+* Updated the base image used in this task
+  * The previous update changed the output of the create_container_image script that the task relies on.
+Now it's changed back.
+* Made parsing of the image id more robust
+  * Now it will work even if it's emitted more than once

 ## Changes in 3.4.2
 * Updated the base image used in this task
   * The new image supports adding a new repository entry to the ContainerImage